 Some of the dumpstations in Minnesota include RV Dump Station in Lakeville, Republic Transfer Station in Blaine, and South Transfer Station in Minneapolis.
 You'll also find dumpstations at many of the RV campgrounds where you stay during your trip as well.

-Minnesota has many popular attractions.
+In addition to planning a Minnesota road trip, be sure to check out the state's many popular attractions.
 One of these popular attractions is the Minnesota State Fair, which is held every summer.
 You may also want to check out the Minnesota Zoo or the Mall of America.
 Other popular places to visit in the state include the Walker Art Center and Minneapolis Institute of Art.

 If you and your family love sports, you won't be disappointed by the offerings in Minnesota.
 From spring to late summer, you can catch a baseball game at Target Field.
 In the fall, go see the Vikings play at US Bank Stadium.
 Music lovers will enjoy Winstock Country Music Festival or Minnesota Irish Music Weekend.